SiddheshShanmugaraja/LangAgentX/README.md

-# 🤖 LangAgentsX : Exploring Chains of Intelligence
+# 🤖 LangAgentsX: Exploring Chains of Intelligence

 **LangAgentsX** is a multi-agent LLM-powered chatbot that routes your queries through a graph of intelligent agents.
 Built using **LangChain** and **LangGraph**, the system explores academic and public knowledge from sources like **arXiv** and **Wikipedia** — delivering precise, source-aware answers in real time.